 For maximum process transparency in automotive component production

-with the Nexeed Industrial Application System
+with software solutions of the Nexeed Industrial Application System

 For example, the maintenance staff at the punch press need all the punch pressure sensor and slide characteristic values to monitor the condition of the machine.
-The Nexeed IAS not only clearly visualizes this data.
+The applications of the Nexeed IAS not only clearly visualizes this data.
 Using self-configured rules, it also immediately reports any deviations, preventing unnecessary interruptions and minimizing downtimes.
 Moreover, the system facilitates easier scheduling of maintenance and repair work based on long-term analyses.

 The successes at a glance

 Greater transparency by providing all process data and data curves for both production and process engineering to a large number of terminal devices in a user-friendly way

 Faster responsiveness thanks to automatic output of error messages according to predefined rules